-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in
+Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

 There are no Counties in Northern Ireland.
 [NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all PQR rules apply fully in NI.
+Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.

-Changes from the March 2024 (June 2024 Update) of PQR are indicated in red.

-- 10.25.1.4 Scout Network scarf colours are chosen by the Scout Network members in the District with the approval of the District 14-24 Team and the approval of the District Lead Volunteer. - 10.25.1.5 Groups, Units and Scout Networks in the same District should wear scarves of different colours if possible.

-10.26 Air Scout Identification Badges

-- 10.26.1.1 An Air Scout identification badge may be worn by any member of an Air Scout Group. - 10.26.1.2 Explorers, Scout Network members or adult members associated with an Air Scout Group may also wear the badge.

-10.27 Royal Navy or Royal Air Force Recognition Scheme Badges

-10.27.1.1 Scouts, Explorers, Scout Network members and adult members in or associated with a Group, Explorer Unit or Scout Network which is recognised by the Royal Navy or Royal Air Force may wear the appropriate R.N. or R.A.F.
-Recognition Badge.

-10.28 The Duke of Edinburgh's Award Badges

-- 10.28.1.1 Cloth badges of The Duke of Edinburgh's Award are worn on uniform by youth members who are entitled to wear them. - 10.28.1.2 Only the badge of the highest Award gained may be worn. - 10.28.1.3 In the case of the Gold Award only, the badge may be worn on uniform by adults so entitled.

-10.29 Occasional Badges Worn with Uniform

-- 10.29.1.1 Occasional badges in respect of national programmes, activities or events may be worn as directed and for such periods as decided by UK Headquarters. - 10.29.1.2 Occasional badges for wear by members of a Group, a District or a County in connection with a special gathering, camp, activity or anniversary must be approved by the County Lead Volunteer to whom a drawing or specimen of the design must be submitted.
+- 10.26 Air Scout Identification Badges - 10.26.1.1 An Air Scout identification badge may be worn by any member of an Air Scout Group. - 10.26.1.2 Explorers, Scout Network members or adult members associated with an Air Scout Group may also wear the badge. - 10.27 Royal Navy or Royal Air Force Recognition Scheme Badges - 10.27.1.1 Scouts, Explorers, Scout Network members and adult members in or associated with a Group.
+Explorer Unit or Scout Network which is recognised by the Royal Navy or Royal Air Force may wear the appropriate R.N. or R.A.F.
+Recognition Badge. - 10.28 The Duke of Edinburgh's Award Badges - 10.28.1.1 Cloth badges of The Duke of Edinburgh's Award are worn on uniform by youth members who are entitled to wear them. - 10.28.1.2 Only the badge of the highest Award gained may be worn. - 10.28.1.3 In the case of the Gold Award only, the badge may be worn on uniform by adults so entitled. - 10.29 Occasional Badges Worn with Uniform - 10.29.1.1 Occasional badges in respect of national programmes, activities or events may be worn as directed and for such periods as decided by UK Headquarters. - 10.29.1.2 Occasional badges for wear by members of a Group, a District or a County in connection with a special gathering, camp, activity or anniversary must be approved by the County Lead Volunteer to whom a drawing or specimen of the design must be submitted. - 10.29.1.3 Such badges must not be worn after a period of three months from the date of the conclusion of the occasion unless exceptionally authorised by the County Lead Volunteer in respect of special circumstances for a further period not exceeding nine months.